 While it’s perfectly normal to feel depressed from time to time, clinically depressed individuals remain depressed for a prolonged period.
 Clinical depression isn’t just a low mood; it’s a pervasive set of depression symptoms that mean ordinary daily tasks can cause immense emotional pain and suffering.

 It’s possible to treat depression and bring it into remission, just like any substance use disorder.
 However, if you have both depression and addiction, you’ll likely need more intensive and sustained therapy to get to a healthy physical and mental state.

-According to the National Institute of Mental Health, the following are common symptoms associated with clinical depression:
+According to the Substance Abuse and Mental Health Services Administration (SAMSHSA), the following are common symptoms associated with clinical depression:

 - Depressed mood — feeling empty, lost and anxious